aws-samples/bottlerocket-images-cache/README.md

 "ssm:GetParameters"
 ```

-If you choose to encrypt the snapshot with KMS using the `--kms-id` option, the following IAM policies is required:
+If you choose to encrypt the snapshot with KMS using the `--encrypt` and/or `--kms-id` option, the following IAM policies is required:

 ```
 "kms:RetireGrant",